 - The device is zippy due to the octa-core processor.
 I tested large PDF files and the device handled them without issue.
 Due to optimisation and integration, I found the native e-reading software works best but I also used KOReader when needed.

 - I've used a Boyue e-reader before - the Boyue T80 that was re-branded by Icarus as the Illumina XL - and found the screen quality poor.
 The T80's resolution was relatively low but the real issue was the lack of contrast and serious problems with ghosting in third-party applications.
-The Likebook Mars demonstrates that Boyue e-readers are improving - the E-Ink Carta screen, in my opinion, is better than the Oasis 2 and while ghosting issues remain there are some features added that help.
+The Likebook Mars demonstrates that Boyue e-readers are improving and while ghosting issues remain there are some features added that help with the problem.